 Paulo Beraldo

-Brasília, Brazil, May 7, 2024 – Conducted in 2019, the course in food and nutritional education (FNE) strengthened the capacities of 167 professionals for the development of food and nutritional education actions adapted to the specific contexts of each national school feeding programme.
+Brasília, Brazil, May 7, 2024 – Conducted in 2019, the course in food and nutrition education (FNE) strengthened the capacities of 167 professionals for the development of food and nutrition education actions adapted to the specific contexts of each national school feeding programme.
 With the aim of identifying the effects of the course, based on the learnings acquired in this training, the Brazil-FAO International Cooperation in school feeding and FAO Campus launched a study that gathers experiences from four countries: El Salvador, Honduras, Peru, and the Dominican Republic.

-The publication “Training and Practices of Food and Nutritional Education in School Feeding Programs: Experiences in Four Countries” compiles data and testimonies from participants, course tutors, and other stakeholders.
+The publication “Training and Practices of Food and Nutrition Education in School Feeding Programs: Experiences in Four Countries” compiles data and testimonies from participants, course tutors, and other stakeholders.
 The content is only available in Spanish.

 The course was carried out in the second semester of 2019 within the framework of cooperation between the Government of Brazil, through the Brazilian Cooperation Agency (ABC) and the National Fund for Education Development (FNDE), and the Food and Agriculture Organization of the United Nations (FAO), with the objective of raising awareness about the importance of school feeding programmes and training the professionals to develop actions of FNE adapted to the specific contexts of each programme.